access-ci-org/Toolkit-Docs/docs/toolkits/openstack-operations-maintenance.md

 This is similar to the previous command, except it shows all the neutron services.
 	- What Neutron errors look like
+		The canary of the coal mine here is usually some dead services on the Neutron check commands.
+However, if users are reporting that their VMs are having networking woes, this could also be a good indicator.
 	- How to fix
+		If you see some dead services or an isolated node that is exclusively having issues, you should restart the service and see if that alleviates the issue.
+Restarting the Neutron services on the controller nodes leads to extensive downtime, depending on how many networks exist on your cloud, as it takes an amount of time per network to rebuild each network.
+Restarting these services are only recommended as a last resort.

 #### Keystone
 	- What Keystone errors look like
+		I'm not sure there are any keystone specific errors that commonly happen.
+Other than Users, projects, and quotas, keystone generally is reliable.
 	- How to fix
+		Nothing to fix.

 This page is a work in progress, more content to follow.